MRtrix3/mrtrix3/docs/installation/windows_install.rst

-   Note that although the scripts provided with MRtrix will appear in your path, many of these will not work on a Windows installation due to their dependency on FSL; a virtual machine with both MRtrix3 and FSL installed would be required to run these scripts in this scenario.
+   Note that although the scripts provided with MRtrix will appear in your path, many of these will not work on a Windows installation due to their dependency on FSL; a virtual machine with both *MRtrix3* and FSL installed would be required to run these scripts in this scenario.

 2. Close the terminal and start another one to ensure the startup file is read

-3. type ``mrview`` to check that everything works
+3. Type ``mrview`` to check that everything works

 4. You may also want to have a look through the :ref:`mrtrix_config_options`, and set anything you think might be required on your system.